 In evaluating it for yourself it is very important NOT to think in terms of “it’s better than…” or “it’s not as good as…”

 The key question to ask yourself in making a decision is, “Is it the most suitable for me?”

 If you are looking for complex, advanced controls so that you can enjoy fiddling around with video on your computer for hours on end while your husband / wife / significant other walks around the house scowling at you then no, this is not what you are looking for!

-However, if you want to quickly and painlessly put together a professional looking video without getting bogged down in technical terms or an endless array of options, then muvee Reveal Finale is most likely a good fit.
+However, if you want to quickly and painlessly put together a professional looking video without getting bogged down in technical terms or an endless array of options, then muvee Reveal Encore is most likely a good fit.

-How muvee Reveal Finale Works
+How muvee Reveal Encore Works

 You can use video clips or images from almost any source such as smart phones, your webcams, camcorders, digital SLR camera or whatever.

 What you don’t need to do is give a second thought to such things as those videos or images having different sizes, different formats or even aspect ratios or resolutions.